 This is not another drug.
 It’s a treatment!

-We use your body’s very own stem cells, separate them from your blood or bone marrow, return them to your body where they enter the lungs and begin natural healing and inflammation reduction.
+We use your body’s very own cells, separate them from your blood or bone marrow, return them to your body where they enter the lungs and begin natural healing and inflammation reduction.